What Is Meditation?

 Let us take an example.
 Say you are distracted by a particular sound, be it traffic or perhaps the renovation work going on next door.
 It doesn’t matter what distracts us, where our attention is being drawn, just follow these simple three steps

-2. Accept the sound, the trigger that is causing distraction, and also Accept the fact that you are distracted, perhaps even feeling irritated.
-Accept both, the trigger, and the experience that particular trigger is causing without any effort to change either.
-In this acceptance without judgement the watching happens on its own.
-You will find yourself watching this whole phenomenon as if it’s not happening to you, as if it’s a movie.
-It’s almost like watching the waves in the ocean while you relax at the shore – untouched.
+2. Accept both, the Trigger as well as the Effect, without judging or desiring to change either.
+In this Acceptance the Witnessing will begin to happen on its own.
+You will find yourself watching this whole phenomenon as it it’s not happening to you.
+As if you are watching a movie.
+It’s almost like watching the waves in the ocean while you relax at the beach – untouched!

-Now, this watching is a knack, and it may take some time, but when it does, you will realize that without any effort on your part, the distractions don’t matter and the irritation has started to subside.
+Now, this watching is a knack, and it may take some time, but once you have it, you will realize that without any effort on your part the distractions don’t matter anymore and the irritation has started to subside.

-And remember, this simple three-step formula can be applied to any kind of distractions, including the ones that have the triggers inside us, for example, thoughts, moods and emotions etc.
+And remember, this simple three-step formula can be applied to any kind of distractions, including all kinds of thoughts and emotions.